18F/handbook/docs/03-policies/2019-summit.md

 #### Volunteer to lead an afternoon outing

 Anyone can volunteer to help facilitate one of our fun group outings.
-Sign up to lead, or take a look at who’s in charge of what:
+Sign up to lead, or take a look at who's in charge of what:
 [Team outing leaders](https://docs.google.com/spreadsheets/d/1LAv9O-i1uYyLuVQHT7IIvnTlW_SIWo5NlpgAsfSL7i8/edit#gid=744360221)

 #### Thank an organizer

 A lot of planning goes into making sure our time together is joyous, meaningful, and efficient.
-Remember to thank the folks who’ve taken time away from their regular work and projects to make the Summit happen.
+Remember to thank the folks who've taken time away from their regular work and projects to make the Summit happen.